Matei87/Blog/README.md

 # Blog

-A responsive Blog theme with admin page.
+A responsive Bootstrap Blog theme with admin page.

 I`ve used HTML/Bootstrap/SASS